 Note: If your project manager enabled Copy from Previous, you can use this function to copy your coding decisions from the previous document to the current document.

-When you open a document from the document list for the first time, Relativity loads that document in Viewer mode by default.
-Viewer mode provides options for navigating through a single document and between documents in a document set for text searching, highlighting, zooming, arranging, and saving pages you review.
+When you open a document from the document list for the first time, Relativity loads that document in the Native Viewer.
+The Native Viewer provides options for navigating through a single document and between documents in a document set for text searching, highlighting, zooming, arranging, and saving pages you review.

-The Core reviewer interface screen consists of the following areas:
+The Review Interface screen consists of the following areas:

-You can move through a set of documents by using the navigation menu located in the upper-right corner of the Core reviewer interface.
+You can move through a set of documents by using the navigation menu located in the upper-right corner of the Review Interface.

-You can type a number into the textbox and hit Enter to move to that document.
+You can type a number into the textbox and press Enter on your keyboard to move to that document.
 You can also use the navigation arrows:

 - Reset Zoom - resets the zoom to 100%.